 If you've got a smaller kitchen, matte cabinets may not be the right choice for you.
 Because it absorbs light rather than reflects it, it's not going to make your space look or feel any bigger.
 If that's what you're going for then matte might not be right for you.
 You can try other options to make your small space feel bigger.

 Finally, on to the worst of the worst about matte finishes.
 Cleaning is always a chore we'd rather not spend our time on.
-But cleaning is a necessary evil and cleaning matte surfaces is not as easy or straightforward as glossy or semi-gloss.
+But cleaning is a necessary evil, and cleaning matte surfaces is not as easy or straightforward as glossy or semi-gloss.

-Matte finishes are a little harder to clean
+Matte finishes are harder to clean

 Continuing from the "bad" aspects, the initial smudges, bumps and scratches might not show up to begin with, but they're more difficult to eliminate when they do show up.
 Cleaning greasy fingerprints or smears is tricky on matte surfaces because it's hard to do without leaving streaks or other evidence behind.
 The matte finish may even seem to absorb the stain, making it difficult to eliminate completely.